chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 It's time to generate a taproot address for recovery.
 If you want a more technical explanation, you can visit [here](taproot-recovery-address.md).

-You can simply click on the 🔵Generate New🔵 button to get a system-generated, completely **self-custodial** Recovery Taproot Address.
+Now, click on the 🔵Generate New🔵 button to get a system-generated, completely **self-custodial** Recovery Taproot Address.

 #### Step 6: (Optional) Download Recovery Taproot Address Information